Are you trying to teach your teens soft skills?

 But as they move into their tweens and teens, our expectations should begin to greatly increase.
 This is when they need to begin taking on a much bigger role in managing their own lives.

+Time management is a great place to start.
 Setting an alarm and getting themselves up in the morning.
 Keeping track of their own school schedule and homework due dates.
 Remembering when they have practice and being able to get all their own gear together.
-Making their own breakfast and lunch.
+Making their own breakfast and lunch each day.
 These are all reasonable expectations for kids in middle and high school.

 Of course, a little bit of grace or an occasional reminder is okay.

 But we should not be jumping in to save our kids when they aren’t stepping up.

 It’s suffering the consequences of being late to school, a poor grade for a missed homework assignment, or being benched for coming to practice without their uniform that will motivate them to do better next time.

 As moms, it is difficult to watch our kids mess up. but we know we won’t be following them to college, setting their alarms, and ushering them out the door so they don’t miss biology class.